 - There are no or very few showings

 - Months of marketing.
 No offers on the home.

 - Other homes in the area are selling.
 Become aware of the asking prices.

 How Long Has Home Been On the Market?

 How long has home been on the market?
 That is one of the first questions a buyer will ask.Has been on the market for a few months?
 Buyers wonder what is wrong with the home?
 Others will think the seller should be desperate by now.
 Now you will see low-ball offers coming in.
 These offers may be below market value.
 Home on the market over 60 days do not put sellers in a positive position.

 Take Your Agent’s Advice

 Home Sellers Pitfalls of Overpriced Listings.
 Sellers have a number in mind when it comes to selling their home Agent will sit down with you giving data on the current market.
-Real estate agent will give approximate value of your home.
-That written data should be sales in immediate area within last 6 months.
-Sellers do not dismiss valid real estate statistical information.
+Real estate agent will give the approximate value of your home.
+That written data should be sales in the immediate area within last 6 months.
+Sellers do not dismiss the valid real estate statistical information.
 Overprice listings miss their optimal window of opportunity.
-Window of time where there is optimal interest in your home.
+The window of time where there is optimal interest in your home.
 Do not miss your window of opportunity.
-Sellers have to be objective not subjective.
+Sellers have to be objective, not subjective.
 Real estate agents are the professionals.
 The higher the home price, the more money an agent makes.
 An honest professional agent will tell you the truth.
-Truth based on market trends and sells in area.
+Truth based on market trends and sells in the area.
 An agent telling you your home is worth less is not putting more money in their pocket.
 The agent is just doing their job correctly.
 The agent that gives overpriced value is more than likely selling you, not your home.
 Which is exactly what you don’t want.
 Call a professional, Gail Mercedes Cole (310) 853-9933.
 Find out what your home is worth.

 Information deemed reliable but not guaranteed.